movementlabsxyz/MIP/MD/md-30/README.md

 - **Names**: Human-readable identifiers registered on-chain.
 Should be freely tradeable.
 Room ownership is tied to Name.
 Names domain is `.move`.
 E.g. `[owned_name].move`.
 - **Rooms**: Digital spaces associated with a registered Name, accessible by the Name's owner or key holders.
 - **Keys**: Access key to Name's rooms.
-Mintable and burnable according bonding curve.
+Mintable and burnable according to a bonding curve.
 - **Bonding Curve**: A mathematical model used to determine minting and burning prices for access keys.

 ## Desiderata